MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 :::image type="content" source="~/assets/images/publish-app/app-scopes.png" alt-text="Access teams app scope" border="true":::

-By selecting the installed scope of that app you would be navigated to the location of the app.
+By selecting the installed scope of that app you would be navigated to the installed scope of the app.

+>[!NOTE]
+> Currently group chat scope where the app has been installed is not listed in the app dropdown.

+**To access apps through Channels**

+To access your installed app in a channel, select ellipses &#x25CF;&#x25CF;&#x25CF; beside the Team name and browse to **Manage Team** in the dropdown.

+Select **Apps** in **Manage Team** to view list of apps installed in that Team.

 Teams provides several ways to open apps.
 For more information, see [access your apps in Teams](https://support.microsoft.com/office/access-your-apps-in-teams-0758cb09-9e85-40e7-a974-51df7734646a).